Issues

 Our behavioral health providers and homeless navigators also are critical leaders and collaborators.
 As chair of the Gateway to the Rockies Opiod Council, I’m working with partners across Clear Creek, Gilpin, and Clear Creek Counties and the Colorado Attorney General’s Office to distribute opioid settlement dollars in our region in five priority areas, including acute treatment for substance use disorders treatment, behavioral health co-responders, recovery housing, harm reduction, and more.

-We’re also working with our mayors to create two navigation centers to help our unhoused population by providing shelter and wrap around services, including food, mental health services, housing assistance, and employment programs.
-Commissioners approved $6 million in American Rescue Plan dollars to support this much needed effort.
+We’re also working with our mayors to create two navigation centers to help our unhoused population by providing shelter and wrap-around services, including food, mental health services, housing assistance, and employment programs.
+Commissioners approved $6 million in American Rescue Plan dollars to support this much-needed effort.

 We’ve also earmarked dollars to help enhance mental health services in Jeffco for community members of all ages.